oniehuis/JuChrom.jl/docs/src/man/Containers.md

 ### AbstractScanSeries and subtypes

-The abstract series types define the shared metadata and scanning interface.
+The abstract series types define the shared metadata and series API for scan access.

 **AbstractScanSeries** ([`AbstractScanSeries`](@ref)) expects: